misaki-web/grepp/README.md

 	url="grep+:///home/user/Desktop/script.js:150"
 	xdg-open "$url"

-`grep+` will try to open the file at the specified line number, searching for a supported editor installed on the system and running it with the right arguments (for example `gedit /path/to/file +150`).
-Editors searched are the following:
+`grep+` will attempt to open the file at the specified line number, looking for a supported editor installed on the system and running it with the appropriate arguments (e.g., `gedit /path/to/file +150`).
+Supported editors include:

 - atom
 - code (Visual Studio Code)
 - eclipse
-- emacs/emacsclient
+- emacs / emacsclient
 - geany
 - gedit
 - gvim